-Here at JB, we use a curriculum planning approach called understanding by design or backward design.
+Here at the Primary Campus, we use a curriculum planning approach called understanding by design or backward design.
 This was a concept developed by Grant Wiggins and Jay McTighe.
 A ‘traditional’ approach to lesson design involves content being identified, along with a sequence of lessons and finally an assessment.
 In a backward design approach, what students should know and be able to do is identified firstly, followed by deciding what assessment will best measure that learning.
 Only then is the sequence of lessons identified.
 There is a great blog post from Jennifer Gonzalez explaining this here.

 The benefits of the backward design approach to learning are so evident in classrooms here at Alice Smith.
 Our students are very focused on their learning, they feel a strong sense of purpose and they enjoy what they are learning.
 Our teachers feel a strong sense of ownership over their curriculum, they are very passionate about its content and they simply love teaching it.